floweredscarf/su25/labs/lab09/index.md

 generated values, starts a timer, sorts the array, and prints the elapsed time when the sorting is finished.

+To compile and run `Sorter` with a command-line argument of 300 (to sort an array of length 300), run the below in your terminal:

 ```sh
 javac Sorter.java
 java Sorter 300
 ```

-Compiling and running `Sorter` like above will tell us exactly how long it takes to sort an array of 300 randomly chosen elements.
+This will output exactly how long it takes to sort an array of 300 randomly chosen elements.

+{: .info}
-Alternatively, you can set command line arguments in IntelliJ by clicking on the class name next to the green run button on the top left and selecting "Modify Run Configuration...".
+>Alternatively, you can set command line arguments in IntelliJ by clicking on the class name next to the green run button on the top left and selecting "Modify Run Configuration...".
 Next, you can enter command line arguments into the "Program arguments" field.

 <details markdown="block">
   <summary markdown="block">